KRakeesh04/s1/src/content/docs/maths/real-analysis/21-sequence.md

 ## Convergence test

 All converging sequences are bounded.
+Contrapositive can be used to prove the divergence.

 ### Increasing and bounded above